How to stay organized as a Personal Trainer (Step-by-step)

 10. Find your style and stick to it

-Man, I was guilty of this one!
+Man I was guilty of this one!

-I get easily excited by new techniques and training methods, diets, and whatever next big thing comes onto the fitness scene.
+I get easily excited by new techniques and training methods, diets and whatever next big thing comes onto the fitness scene.

 Naturally, when you get excited about something that may help your own training, you want to show your clients and get them trying these wonderful new techniques too.

-By doing this, you are never really getting good at what you do, as you are always moving on to a new style of training.
+By doing this, you are never really getting good at what you do, as you are always moving onto a new style of training.

 Instead, sit down and think about how you like to train yourself.
-This way of training will almost certainly be the best method to train your clients with, as it is the one you not only enjoy doing yourself, but you must also believe that it works, otherwise, why are you doing it?
+This way of training will almost certainly be the best method to train your clients with, as it is the one your not only enjoy doing yourself, but you must also believe that it works, otherwise, why are you doing it?

 If you fully believe in the benefits of functional training, teach it, if you are more old school and want to stick to barbell squats and bench presses, teach that.
 Teach whatever you feel comfortable with and your sessions and teaching will always come across as more genuine.